Mortar-Corp/protocol-V1.0.0/README.md

 4. US_ACCREDITED_INVESTOR: US-citizen Accredited Investor
 5. INT_ACCREDITED_INVESTOR: non Us-citizen Accredited Investor

+- **user will have 7 days to mint his token after receiving an email with instructions and link**

 *Note: EIP712 & signature checker is used to verify user*